Date: 7 April 2021

 You cannot stop or alter a transaction after it has been initiated.
 This means that if you allow a transaction to be processed before you receive goods or services, and you then do not receive those goods or services or are unhappy with them, you will not be able to reverse the transaction.
 You should always consider the security and standing of the merchant before you make a transaction.

-When you request certain changes or transactions in the Vspry app, we may require you to enter a One Time PIN sent to your mobile phone number before we will process the request.
-For example, we might require this to update your personal details, create a payment to a new recipient, change a future dated payment, or create or amend a payment template.
+When you request certain changes or transactions in the VSPRY app, we may require you to enter a One Time PIN sent to your mobile phone number before we will process the request.
+For example, we might require this to update your personal details, create a transaction request to a new recipient, change a future dated transaction request, or create or amend a transaction request template.
 This list may change from time to time.
 Your One Time PIN may expire if you don’t use it in time, or if you enter the wrong code multiple times.
-Because One Time PINs are sent as text messages, you may be unable to make certain changes or transactions in the Vspry app where our messages are not delivered – for example, if there’s a problem with the mobile phone network, or you’re out of range or overseas without roaming.
-One Time PIN messages may include details of the change or transaction requested, such as payment amounts or recipients.
+Because One Time PINs are sent as text messages, you may be unable to make certain changes or transactions in the VSPRY app where our messages are not delivered – for example, if there’s a problem with the mobile phone network, or you’re out of range or overseas without roaming.
+One Time PIN messages may include details of the change or transaction requested, such as transaction amounts or recipients.
 Keep in mind that these details can be seen by anyone who reads your text messages.
 If you have more than one mobile number on record with us, we’ll use what we consider to be your primary mobile number.
 You can update this if necessary.
 If you don’t have a mobile number on record with us, your account won’t be protected by One Time PINs.

 You must tell us immediately if you think there is any reason to suspect that your log-in details for the Vspry app are, or may be, known by another person or that there has been an unauthorised use of the Vspry app, or your account.

-If you are liable for unauthorised transactions made on your account(s) through the Vspry app, where you have acted negligently, failed to take re steps to protect your Vspy app, or breached s, then your maximum liability for those unauthorised transactions will be the lowerasonable our term of:
+If you are liable for unauthorised transactions made on your account(s) through the Vspry app, where you have acted negligently, failed to take reasonable steps to protect your Vspy app, or breached our terms, then your maximum liability for those unauthorised transactions will be the lower of:

 However, if you have used or allowed your account to be used to process fraudulent or unauthorised transactions, then you may liable for some or all of the loss suffered by other parties who have been defrauded, regardless of the balance available on your account.